Last updated:

 Hotels

-In October it is not necessary to book a hotel with air conditioned rooms.
-The hotels around Termini Central Station are reasonably priced, but you always need public transport to get anywhere, or you have to walk a long time.
-If you want to get to know Roman city life, hotels right in the center are ideal, on the ancient Martian field, which stretches from the Tiber to Piazza del Popolo, the Spanish Steps and Piazza Venezia.
-If you choose a hotel on the other side of the Tiber, you should not choose too far from the Vatican.
-We have put together some hotel recommendations on our hotel page.
+If you want to experience authentic Roman city life, hotels in the center are perfect, right on the historic Mars Field, which stretches from the Tiber to Piazza del Popolo, the Spanish Steps and Piazza Venezia.
+If you choose a hotel on the other side of the Tiber, make sure it is not too far from the Vatican.
+You can find more hotel suggestions on our Hotels page.

 Gastronomy